Lightstreamer/Lightstreamer-example-Chat-adapter-SpringBoot/README.md

 The *Lightstreamer Basic Chat Demo* is a very simple chat application, based on [Lightstreamer](http://www.lightstreamer.com) for its real-time communication needs.
 This project contains the source code and all the resources needed to develop remote adapters for the demo based on a [Spring Boot stand-alone apllication](https://spring.io/projects/spring-boot#overview).
+Using Spring Boot for development of remote adapters in Lightstreamer applications can benefit from simplified setup, efficient integration, and robust testing capabilities.

 As an example of a client using this adapter, you may refer to the [Basic Chat Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-chat-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/ChatDemo/).